 Any business owner or marketer that wants their website to rank well in search engine results needs to start by doing thorough keyword research.
 And, only after they have identified what keywords to target can they start their SEO and content optimization initiatives.

 And, two of the most important factors while selecting keywords are search volume and keyword difficulty.
 We all know that search volume refers to the number of users who searched for a keyword in a given period.
-However, not everyone is fully aware of what keyword difficulty is and why it matters.
+However, that alone doesn't tell you about the competitive field for that keyword search or how much work goes into showing up on related SERPs.
+That's why good keyword research includes factors like a keyword difficulty score.
+We see it as a way to prioritize your efforts.

 In this post, we will tell you what the keyword difficulty score is and how you can use it to select the best keywords.